ELF Support

 #include "Cpu0GenDisassemblerTables.inc"

-Based on the debug log above, pick example “addiu $sp, $sp, -8” which opcode is 9 to explain decodeInstruction() as table and explanation follows,
+Based on the debug log above, pick the example “addiu $sp, $sp, -8”, which has an opcode of 9, to explain decodeInstruction() as shown in the table and explanation below:

 Table 37 The state transformation of decodeInstruction() for “addiu $sp, $sp, -8”